Hexellate/Testing/GIT_MODEL.md

 | Branch naming convention: | hotfix-\*          |

 Hotfix branches are used when there is a bug of some description in the master branch of the repo, and are used for fixing such bugs.
 A hotfix will increment the patch version of the software (i.e. 1.2.3 will become 1.2.4).
 Additionaly, a hotfix must also be merged into the develop or release branches in order to be included in future versions.
 If a release branch exists, then the hotfix will be merged into release rather than develop, as the release will then be merged back into develop.
 Hotfix channels are deleted after they are merged.

+To have a hotfix merged, create a pull request for master, and another for develop/release.
+If the PRs pass all tests, they will be merged.
+Do not increment the patch yourself, this will be done automatically.
+It is possible that a PR to develop/release may be denied while a PR to master is still accepted, which may happen if the code in question has been rewritten or removed, thereby making the fix inapplicable.

 ## Release process